Incognito/rumprun_wiki_wiki/Info:-Publications-and-Talks.md

 * [[Theses|Info:-Publications-and-talks#theses]], academic theses featuring rump kernels in some capacity.
 * [[Blog posts|Info:-Publications-and-talks#blog-posts]].

-When adding new entries, try to remain consistent with the entries in the relevant subsection.
+When adding new entries, try to remain consistent with the existing entries in the relevant subsection.
+Use reverse chronological sort within subsections.

 Articles and publications
 -------------------------